shivakumargattu/shivakumar/README.md

 1. Azure AI Language Service
 </h3>
 <h2>Problem Statement</h2>
-<p align="justify">In our increasingly more interconnected global, the need for seamless verbal exchange throughout language boundaries is extra important than ever.
-The assignment lies in offering a consumer-friendly platform wherein people can without difficulty translate content while maintaining a report in their interactions.
-The possibility is to create an green, scalable solution that addresses language translation desires and complements consumer revel in with the aid of incorporating recent search records.</p>
+<p align="justify">"Magic Bus" is a transformative project that leverages the power of technology to support the noble cause of a non-governamental organization(NGO).Magic Bus works with young people living in poverty,taking them from a childhood full of challenges to a life with meaningful livelihoods.</p>
 <h2>Project Description</h2>
-<p align="justify">"Magic Bus" is a transformative project that leverages the power of technology to support the noble cause of a non-governamental organization(NGO).This web application is built using React.js and TailwindCSS,combining the efficiency of a robust JavaScript library with the flexibility and utility-first approach of a modern CSS framework.</p><br>
+<p align="justify"></p><br>
 <b>Key Features :</b>
 <ul>
     <li>User-Friendly Interface</li>